jensen-s/galrev/README.md

-# picorg
+# galrev
-Tool to organize your pictures
+Tool to review your image gallery